 To adjust the time, depress and rotate the button in the centre of the clock face.

 NOTE: The clock will need to be reset if the battery has been disconnected.

 8. Warning lights

-The specification of the warning lights will vary according to model and market requirements.
+The specification of the warning lights will vary according to model and market requirements (see 'Warning lights').